agrinman/tunnelto/README.md

 - `ALLOWED_HOSTS`: which hostname suffixes do we allow forwarding on
 - `SECRET_KEY`: an authentication key for restricting access to your wormhole server
 - `ALLOW_UNKNOWN_CLIENTS`: a boolean flag, if set, enables unknown (no authentication) clients to use your wormhole.
 Note that unknown clients are not allowed to chose a subdomain via `-s`.

+## Caveats
+This implementation does not support multiple running servers (i.e. centralized coordination).
+Therefore, if you deploy multiple instances of the server, it will only work if the client connects to the same instance as the remote TCP stream.